matrix-org/matrix-spec-proposals/proposals/3884-sliding-sync-e2ee.md

 }
 ```

+All keys are optional and clients MUST check if they exist prior to use.
+If there are zero changes to
+every field then the server MAY omit sending back an `e2ee` extension entirely.

 The semantics of these fields is exactly the same as the current `/sync` implementation, as implemented
 in v1.3 of the Client-Server Specification. `device_lists` may be omitted if there are no users who
 have changed/left.